 Today’s ride takes us into the heart of the province of Basilicata, one of Italy’s most beautiful and least populated regions.
 Our route takes as across wide open plains to perched hilltop villages.
 You will get a glimpse of authentic Italy as we explore the rustic villages of Montescaglioso and its ancient Benedictine Abbey before dropping in to see our new friends Cinzia and Flavio for a superb light lunch at their farm.
 They produce their own sun-dried tomatoes, peppers, and eggplants which they preserve “sott'olio” and which we enjoy as our antipasti.
 Bring your swimsuits, because they have a lovely pool which we can enjoy before returning to Matera.
 You have free time before one last fantastic dinner.
 Overnight Matera.
 Hotel, breakfast, lunch and dinner included.

-Enjoy a relaxed morning as our final transfer to the Bari train station departs at 11:00 to connect with trains for Rome (13:17) and afternoon flights (Ryan Air has a 15:05 flight to Rome).
+Enjoy a relaxed morning as our final transfer to the Bari train station departs at 11:00 to connect with trains for Rome (13:14) and afternoon flights.
 Earlier departures are possible but at your own expense.
 Breakfast and one group transfer to train station included.

 Note on Itinerary: Although we do our best to adhere to the schedule listed above, this itinerary is subject to change for numerous reasons beyond our control, such as the weather